Close Menu

 • Come from (alternative phrase): When referring to the origin location of something, but often implying that the thought or idea was not originated internally.

-See also Understanding the Opposite of Ungodliness: A Comprehensive Guide to Its Meaning, Uses, and Significance
+See also The Opposite of Unenergetic: A Complete Guide to Expressing Vibrancy and Vitality

 Deep Dive: The Best Opposites of "Originate"